-Advantest Corporation is a leading manufacturer of test equipment and measuring instruments that are used in the design, production and maintenance of electronic systems including fiber optic and wireless communications equipment and digital consumer products.
+Advantest Corporation is a leading manufacturer of test equipment and measuring instruments that are used in the design, production and maintenance of electronic systems including fiber optic, wireless communications equipment and digital consumer products as well as Satellite earth Station Antennas.

 The company is headquartered in Tokyo, Japan and has three reportable segments of business: